Automorphism groups of rigid affine surfaces: the identity component: Appendix: Minimal models of weighted graphs

 The following corollary of Propositions \ref{abs-graph} and \ref{cor:graph}.1(a)--(c) is immediate. \begin{corollary} Let $\Gamma$ be a birationally rigid minimal weighted graph.
-Then up to isomorphism $\Gamma$ is a unique minimal graph in its class of birational equivalence. \end{corollary} However, the sufficient condition of birational rigidity in Corollary \ref{cor:min-model} is not a necessary one.
-In the following proposition we provide examples of non-birationally rigid minimal weighted graphs with a unique minimal model.
-We use the following definitions. \begin{definition}[\textit{Triangulation of a circular graph}] Recall that a simplicial $2$-complex $C$ is homeomorphic to a disc if and only if the incidence graph of triangles in $C$ is a tree.
-Assume that all vertices of $C$ lie on the boundary of the disc $\partial C=B$.
-Then the $1$-complex $B$ represents a circular graph; we assume that all its vertices are rational.
-To a vertex of degree $k$ we prescribe the weight $-k+1$.
-Under this setting we call $C$ a \textit{triangulation} of the weighted graph $B$, and we say that $B$ is \textit{triangulable}. \end{definition} \begin{definition} We say that an inner segment $S$ of a weighted graph $\Gamma$ is a \emph{charm earring} if $S$ consists of a single linear $(0)$-vertex adjacent to a branching vertex via two edges.
-We say that a minimal graph $\Gamma$ is \emph{admissible modulo charm earrings} if every non-admissible segment of $\Gamma$ is a charm earring. \end{definition} \begin{proposition} Let $\Gamma_1$ be either one of the graphs $[[0]]$, $((3))$, $((4))$, $((0,m))$ with $m\le -2$ and $((0,0))$, or a graph admissible modulo charm earrings.
-Then up to isomorphism $\Gamma_1$ is a unique minimal graph in its birational equivalence class. \end{proposition} \begin{proof} Assume that $\Gamma_2$ is a minimal graph birationally equivalent to $\Gamma_1$.
-By Lemma \ref{lem:rel-min} there exists a relatively minimal diagram \eqref{triangular diagram} with $\Gamma$ that dominates $\Gamma_1$ and $\Gamma_2$ via birational morphisms $p_1$ resp. $p_2$.
-We may suppose that $p_1$ is composed of $n\ge1$ blowdowns and $p_2$ also is composed of blowdowns.
-Let $p_1^{-1}$ add vertices $v_1,\ldots,v_n$ in this order.
-By the relative minimality assumption $p_2$ cannot contract any $(-1)$-vertex of $\Gamma$ among $v_1,\ldots,v_n$.
-Since $n\ge 1$ such a $(-1)$-vertex of $\Gamma$ does exist.
+Then up to isomorphism $\Gamma$ is a unique minimal graph in its class of birational equivalence. \end{corollary} We provide below examples of non-birationally rigid minimal weighted graphs with a unique minimal model, see Proposition \ref{prop:counter-ex}.
+We use the following definitions. \begin{definition}[\textit{Triangulation of a circular graph}] Let $\C$ be a simplicial $2$-complex homeomorphic to a disc, with all vertices lying on the boundary of the disc.
+In this case the incidence graph of triangles in $\C$ is a tree.
+One associates with $\C$ a weighted circular graph that consists of the $1$-complex $B=\partial\C$ by attributing the weight $-k+1$ to a vertex of degree $k$ of $\C$.
+We call $\C$ a \textit{triangulation} of the weighted circular graph $B$, and we say that $B$ is \textit{triangulable}. \end{definition} \begin{definition} We say that an inner segment $S$ of a weighted graph $\Gamma$ is a \textit{charm earring} if $S$ consists of a single rational $(0)$-vertex of degree 2 adjacent to a branch vertex via two edges.
+We say that a minimal graph $\Gamma$ is \textit{admissible modulo charm earrings} if every non-admissible segment of $\Gamma$ is a charm earring, see Definition \ref{def:admissible}. \end{definition} \begin{proposition} Let $\Gamma_1$ be a graph that is either admissible modulo charm earring, or coincides with one of the graphs